example42/puppet-playground/README.md

-# Vagrant setup of an Example42 testlab
+# Example42 Test Lab - Vagrant based

 This repository provides a Vagrant multi vm setup for testing Example42 modules on different OS

 Vagrant base boxes urls have been retrieved from Internet sources.

-To remove, fix or add entries please send pull request.
+To remove, fix or add entries please send pull requests for Vagrantfile.

-## INSTALLATION AND USAGE
+## INSTALLATION

 Download to a work directory you want (here vagrant-example42):